Gourav-334/Noteworks/Compiler Design/JavaTPoint {O}/5) Symbol Tables.md

 >1.
 This hierarchical ST storage is done during semantic analysis.
 >2.
 When a symbol is searched, it is searched in the current ST. If not found, it goes up to each parent for search.
 >3.
 If a symbol isn't found even in parent symbol table, then its searched from the global ST.

+## **Topic - 3: Representing Scope Information**

+- A variable defined in a scope is available to blocks nested inside it.
+- For each block in code, a new table is created for it in stack.
+- Whenever a variable or an identifier in general is declared, the name of variable is searched in table for mitigating duplicates.
+- All tables in scope that could be affected are searched for that.

+---